la2050/archive/_projects/2016/grow-local-plant-native-youth-advocacy-for-sustainable-landscapes-at-la-public-housing.md

   ["Money ","Volunteers","Staff ","Publicity/awareness","Infrastructure
   (building/space/vehicles","Education/training ","Technical infrastructure
   (computers","Community outreach ","Network/relationship support"]
+project_description: >-
+  By bringing beautiful and sustainable native plant landscapes to Los Angeles public housing, Grow Local: Plant Native will engage residents and staff in making long-term decisions about the future of LA and their own lives.
+Public housing staff will design and install native plant gardens.
+Youth will be hired to learn about native plant horticulture and communications strategies in order to create a marketing campaign to shape their communities future.
 project_impact: >-
   ["Waterways","Exposure to air toxins","Local water","Resilient
   communities","Tree canopy cover","Walk/bike/transit score"]